datopian/tech.datopian.com/ckan-v3/README.md

 You will also find out how to do common tasks such as theming or testing, in each of the architectures.

+*Note: this blog post has an overview of the more decoupled, microservices approach at the core of v3: https://www.datopian.com/2021/05/17/a-more-decoupled-ckan/*

 ## CKAN v2, CKAN v3 and Why v3

 In yellow, you see one single Python process: